arcana-network/docs.arcana/docs/howto/use-wallet-to-manage-nfts.md

 Click the <img src="/img/icons/an_wallet_notification_icon_light.png#only-light" width="20"/><img src="/img/icons/an_wallet_notification_icon_dark.png#only-dark" width="20"/> tab on the bottom right of the {{config.extra.arcana.wallet_name}} screen to see wallet transaction activity and notifications.

 The wallet notification screen displays a list of different blockchain transaction activities that were initiated by the app or the user.
-You can see the following NFT transactions for the current app user login session:
+You can see the NFT transfer transactions carried out by the app user for the current login session as shown in the figure below:

-- NFT Send transactions
-- NFT Share transactions

 <img class="an-screenshots-noeffects" src="/img/an_wallet_combined_notify.png" width="20%"/><br></br><br></br>